 The Scheme of Delegation and the Protocol were reviewed during 2021/22.
-The Scheme of Delegation for the Planning Department was reviewed by the Planning Committee and agreed by Dfl and implemented on 05 July 2021.
-The Protocol for the Operation of the Planning Committee was reviewed by the Planning Committee and implemented on 23 February 2022.
+The Scheme of Delegation for the Planning Department was reviewed by the Planning Committee and agreed by Dfl and implemented in July 2021.
+The Protocol for the Operation of the Planning Committee was reviewed by the Planning Committee on 23 February 2022 and implemented on 02 March 2022.
+The Scheme of Delegation and Protocol will be reviewed again during 2023/24.